carr8824/Data-Cleaning/DoctoralResearch-AssetManagement/Data Matching/Explanations.md

 - **Mapping File Format**: This process's final output file is structured as `FundId | TICKER | CUSIP`.
 This format represents the culmination of the mapping information derived from Morningstar.

+## wficn_CRSPfundno Explanation

+### Overview of WRDS Data Mapping

+- **CRSP and Thomson Reuters Mapping**: The `wficn_CRSPfundno` dataset, provided by WRDS, plays a crucial role in mapping CRSP data with Thomson Reuters information.
+This mapping is facilitated through a file known as MFLINKS, which effectively links about 98% of domestic equity funds in CRSP to Thomson Reuters.

+- **Wharton Financial Institution Center Number (WFICN)**: The mapping uses a common identifier known as the Wharton Financial Institution Center Number (WFICN) to correlate mutual fund identifiers between CRSP and Thomson Reuters.

+### **Importance in Mutual Fund Research**:

+- **Portfolio Holdings Data**: For mutual fund research, particularly for data before 2010, Thomson Reuters is a valuable source of portfolio holdings information, which might not be available in CRSP.
+To integrate this holdings data into your database, mapping using the WFICN, associated with `crsp_portnos` and `FundId`, is essential.

+### Mapping Strategies

+- **Direct and Indirect Mapping Options**:
+  - **Direct Mapping**: One approach is to map Thomson Reuters data to Morningstar using TICKERS and CUSIPS.
+However, this method can be challenging due to the inherent complexities of these variables.
+  - **Indirect Mapping via CRSP**: Alternatively, leveraging the existing mapping between CRSP and Thomson Reuters offers an indirect route to connect with Morningstar data, as Morningstar is already mapped with CRSP.

+### Considerations for Usage

+- **Relevance to Portfolio Holdings**: Adding the WFICN mapping is particularly useful if your research involves portfolio holdings.
+If holdings data is not a focus, this additional layer of matching may not be necessary.

+- **Code Usage Guidance**: In your scripts, if there is a line introducing WFICN for mapping purposes, it's crucial only for portfolio holdings analysis.
+If your work does not require this, you can skip this part and focus solely on the matching between CRSP and Morningstar Direct.